hgcl/ui-library/README.md

 # UI Library

-A UI library built for NextJS — with Storybook, React, Typescript, and Rollup
+The UI library of Life Under Control.
+It is built for Next.js — with Storybook, React, Typescript, and Rollup.
+Package published on NPM as [@hgcle/ui-library](https://www.npmjs.com/package/@hgcle/ui-library).

 ## Publish the library